In-context Learning in Presence of Spurious Correlations: In-context learning based on a diverse set of tasks

-\paragraph{Passing example groups as input.\quad} In contrast to the findings in the single-task setting of \cref{sec:single-task}, we observed that setting $\tilde{y}_i$ to represent group improves the proposed approach, even on top of permitting input dimensions and promoting induction heads.
+\textbf{Passing example groups as input.\quad} In contrast to the findings in the single-task setting of \cref{sec:single-task}, we observed that setting $\tilde{y}_i$ to represent group improves the proposed approach, even in addition of permuting input dimensions and promoting induction heads.
 One case of this is presented in \cref{fig:inat-swap-v2-erm-vs-dro}, while more cases can be found in the complete results presented in \cref{app:more-results}.
 For brevity, we mark passing groups as inputs with \emph{+G} in figures and tables.
 Please see \cref{fig:groups-illustration} for an illustration.

-\paragraph{Comparison with conventional learning algorithms.\quad} Similar to the experiments in \cref{sec:single-task}, we compare the best variant of the proposed approach (G + P + I) to 1-NN, ERM, and GroupDRO.
-Results presented in \cref{fig:inat-swap-baseline-comparison} show that the learned algorithm is on-par with or outperforms the baselines starting at context length 32.
-The results at context lengths below 20 are not as informative, because the way we implemented the grafting operation implies that no examples are grafted when there are less than 10 examples in a class.
+\textbf{Comparison with conventional learning algorithms.\quad} Similar to the experiments in \cref{sec:single-task}, we compare the best variant of the proposed approach (G + P + I) to 1-NN, ERM, and GroupDRO.
+The results presented in \cref{fig:inat-swap-baseline-comparison} show that the learned algorithm is on par with or outperforms the baselines starting at context length 32.
+The results at context lengths below 20 are not as informative, since our implementation of the grafting operation implies that no examples are grafted when there are less than 10 examples in a class.

-\paragraph{Generality of the learned algorithm.\quad} To test the generality of the learned algorithm, we report evaluation results on \waterbirds{} (\cref{fig:inat-swap-wb-eval}) and \modwaterbirds{} (\cref{fig:inat-swap-mod-wb-eval}).
-We see that the learned algorithm outperforms baselines on \waterbirds{} and is as good as we got by training on \waterbirds{} itself.
+\textbf{Generality of the learned algorithm.\quad} To test the generality of the learned algorithm, we report evaluation results on \waterbirds{} (\cref{fig:inat-swap-wb-eval}) and \modwaterbirds{} (\cref{fig:inat-swap-mod-wb-eval}).
+We see that the learned algorithm outperforms baselines on \waterbirds{} and performs comparably to the model trained on \waterbirds{} itself.
 However, the learned algorithm fails completely on \modwaterbirds{}, while the baselines give meaningful results starting at context length 32.
 We hypothesize that the challenge posed by the spurious features in \modwaterbirds{} is significantly more severe compared to that in \inat{}.
 By varying the norm of the added background vector, we interpolate between \waterbirds{} and \modwaterbirds{}, and we see good generalization until the norm of the added vector is $\approx$40\% of the average embedding norm (see \cref{fig:inat-swap-mod-wb-interpolated-eval}).
 It is possible that the learned algorithm specializes to spurious features planted with the grafting operation, but fails to handle a strong, dense, additive spurious feature.

-\section{Related work}
+\section{Related Work}

-In this section, we discuss more related work in addition to the ones discussed earlier.